laggykiller/sticker-convert/README.md

                         (1) Size limit for video is larger than image;
                         (2) Mix image and video into same pack.
   --scale-filter SCALE_FILTER
                         Set scale filter.
-Default as lanczos.
+Default as bicubic.
 Valid options are:
                         - nearest = Use nearest neighbour (Suitable for pixel art) -box = Similar to nearest, but better downscaling
                         - bilinear = Linear interpolation